-In early 1978, after the disappearance of Bhaktivedanta Swami, he became personal secretary for the governing commissioner of the southeast U.S. zone, who, in the late spring, decided to run for political office in Florida.
-Appointed as his campaign manager, Kailasa accompanied that man to Miami just after the zonal acharya system was imposed on the movement.
+In 1978, after the disappearance of Bhaktivedanta Swami, he became personal secretary for the governing commissioner of the southeast U.S. zone, who, that late spring, decided to run for political office.
+Appointed as his campaign manager, Kailasa accompanied him to Miami just after the zonal acharyas imposed themselves on the movement.
 Kailasa refused to worship any of those new, so-called gurus, being privy to confidential transcripts and documents shared with him by the commissioner.

-An obvious disdain for the new regime led Kailasa to immediately become persona non grata.
-He spotted and realized the glaring flaws in the new system and rightly considered it unauthorized.
-The senior devotee he worked under abruptly demoted Kailasa and selected a personal friend as his new campaign manager; soon thereafter, he abandoned the campaign entirely.
+An obvious disdain for the new regime led Kailasa to soon become persona non grata.
+He spotted and the glaring flaws in the new system and considered it unauthorized.
+The senior devotee he worked under abruptly demoted Kailasa and selected a personal friend as his new campaign manager; soon thereafter, abandoning the campaign entirely.
 Ordered to sell drug paraphernalia at the behest of that commissioner, Kailasa questioned everything connected to the changed Society.
 After making some traveling sales in the Midwest, he experienced that his spiritual life was not being helped by that engagement nor by any connection to the new “ISKCON” cult.
 He cut loose from it in the early summer.

 In the early spring of 1986, just previous to the assassination, the resistance movement had, to some extent, even worked its way into upper echelons of the international organization.
 In March, Kailasa was invited to link up with the most promising of these efforts, a developing situation in Berkeley.
 In one sense, his joining that group could be considered a return to ISKCON, but, judging by the results, such a conclusion would be mostly inaccurate.
 The chief leaders of ISKCON of the Bay Area were its governing body commissioner, who lived with his wife in an opulent apartment nearby, and one of the movement’s original sannyasis, who lived in the temple.
 Both were elder godbrothers to Kailasa.
 Another godbrother, a Vietnam vet, also welcomed Kailasa to Berkeley.
 They would eventually become inimical to one another.